 Here are a few things you should consider before you zero in on a financial management tool to whittle down that huge list.

 You’ll have to figure out how much you are willing to spend on a financial management tool.
 The budget should also take into account the cost of setting up the software, training costs for employees, support and maintenance fees and upgrades.

 You don’t want sensitive financial information doing rounds in the office cafeteria, do you?
 Likewise, the problem with giving everyone unrestricted access is that there is every chance that your financial data is under risk.
 Limiting access too much could make it hard for your employees to do their tasks efficiently.
 You need a financial management tool with granular roles so you can control who gets access to what.

 You need a financial management tool that grows with your business, accommodating all your needs as you grow.
 When you outgrow your software, bottlenecks form which directly impact your efficiency.
 Once you invest time and money in a financial management software, it will be difficult to migrate data into another system.

 You need to consider if an on-premise application or a cloud application would suit you best.
 Both these systems have their own advantages.
 A cloud based system gives you access from anywhere, anytime.
-Upfront costs are lower and your data is always backed with a cloud solution.
+Upfront costs are lower and your data is always backed with a cloud financial management solution.
 On the other hand, on-premise systems are relatively expensive but your data is locally hosted, so you have complete control over it.